A Cinderella Story: Once Upon a Song: Plot

 Luke falls in love with Bev, unaware that her singing and songwriting talents are actually Katie's.
-Later, to ensure Katie's cooperation, Gail reveals that she has discovered a loophole that allows her access to the savings account Katie's late father had opened for his daughter; ergo, if Katie doesn't submit to her stepfamily's will, Gail will cut her off without a cent.
+Later, to ensure Katie's cooperation, Gail reveals that she has discovered a loophole that allows her access to the savings account Katie's late father had opened for his daughter; ergo, if Katie doesn't submit to her adoptive family's will, Gail will cut her off without a cent.
 Victor overhears, learning in the process that his family's money is rightfully Katie's.
-As it turns out, Victor himself is frequently mistreated by his sister and their mom; he shares no more affection with them than Katie does, and he only went along with their mistreatment of Katie because he was fearful of what they would do to him if he didn't.
+Victor himself is frequently mistreated by his sister and their mom; he shares no more affection with them than Katie does, and he only goes along with their mistreatment of Katie because he is fearful of what they would do to him if he didn't.
 Feeling guilty over not having had a better relationship with his stepsister over the years — among other things, she's the only one who remembers his birthday — Victor agrees to help expose the fraud perpetrated by his family.

-At the showcase, Victor sabotages Bev's performance (of "Make You Believe") by destroying her iPhone which contains Katie's recorded singing voice, to Gail's anger, and Katie and Bev's worry.
-Frantically trying to cover up the situation by telling the audience that her mic has stopped working, Bev receives booing onstage from the audience.
+At the showcase, Victor sabotages Bev's performance of "Make You Believe" by destroying her iPhone which contains Katie's recorded singing voice, to Gail's anger, and Katie and Bev's worry.
+Frantically trying to cover up the situation by telling the audience that her mic has stopped working, Bev is booed by the audience.
 Gail, refusing to give up, forces Katie to sing live backstage.
 Curious, Luke goes backstage to see what's happening; and he sees Katie.
 At first, he is confused as Katie tries to get him to leave, but she soon admits to Luke that Bev can't sing.
-He realizes at last that Bev is a fake and that beautiful voice is actually Katie's.
+He realizes at last that Bev is a fake and that voice is actually Katie's.

 During Bev's second performance, Luke steals a video camera and films Katie singing backstage, thus exposing the whole charade.
 At the same time, Angela pushes Katie onto the stage to finish the song, much to Bev's humiliation as she runs off.
 The audience and Luke persuade Katie onstage to perform her demo ("Bless Myself").
 Katie and Luke admit their feelings for each other and kiss and embrace.
 Guy also loves Katie's performance, and green-lights Luke to produce an album for her, which is for Kensington Records.
 He even agrees to help Angela get into Juilliard.

 In a mid-credits scene, Gail weakly attempts to appeal to Guy, but having had enough of her lies, he decides to tell the school board of her deceit and fraud, causing her to be removed as headmistress of Wellesley Academy.
 To Gail's surprise, even Bev is delighted to be rid of her mother, being no stranger herself to Gail's manipulative ways.
-Gail soon finds herself back to where she started decades before: singing (horribly) at a ranch, where she is bombarded with fruit and booed off the stage.
+Gail soon finds herself back where she started decades before: singing (horribly) at a ranch, where she is bombarded with fruit and booed off the stage.